Let's Make a Splan: Risk-Aware Trajectory Optimization in a Normalized Gaussian Splat: Introduction

 This paper extends the literature on motion planning in radiance fields by proposing a real-time, receding-horizon trajectory optimization algorithm called \methodname.
-This paper's key contributions are: 1) A rigorous definition and derivation of rigid body collision within a radiance field model, starting directly from the rendering equation; 2) a computationally efficient approach to upper-bound the probability of collision within a Gaussian Splatting model; 3) a re-formulation of Gaussian Splatting that normalizes the 3D Gaussians to ensure the correctness of the collision probabilities; 4) a novel risk-aware trajectory planner for robot manipulators.
+This paper's key contributions are: 1) A rigorous definition and derivation of rigid body collision within a radiance field model, starting directly from the rendering equation; \reversemarginpar \Review{ 2) a computationally efficient approach to upper-bound the probability of collision within a Gaussian Splatting model;}{2) a computationally efficient approach to upper-bound the probability of collision within a Gaussian Splatting model that can be incorporated into a real-time risk-aware trajectory planner;}{2-I} \normalmarginpar 3) a re-formulation of Gaussian Splatting that normalizes the 3D Gaussians to ensure the correctness of the collision probabilities \Review{; 4) a novel risk-aware trajectory planner for robot manipulators}{}{}.
 Simulation and hardware experiments illustrate that the risk-aware planner solves challenging tasks in real-time.

 \textbf{Relationship to Prior Work:} \methodname builds upon prior work entitled Safe Planning for Articulated Robots Using Reachability-based Obstacle Avoidance With Spheres (\sparrows) \cite{michaux2024sparrows}.
 The prior work develops a trajectory optimization algorithm that leverages a novel sphere-based reachable set that overapproximates the swept volume of a serial robot manipulator.
 At runtime, \sparrows uses this representation to enforce collision-avoidance constraints with obstacles of known geometry.
 In contrast, the present work introduces a novel chance constraint to facilitate planning in scenes with arbitrary geometry modeled by radiance fields.